 - Feeling recovered, less sore, solid, robust, and resilient

-- Consume 1–1.5 cups (150–250g) of cooked salted rice 40 minutes before your training or performance sessions.
+- Consume 1–1.5 cups (150–250g) of cooked salted rice ~40 minutes before your training or performance sessions.
 This provides ~40–60g of easily digestible carbohydrate.

 - You may prefer to use a sweeter “rice pudding” strategy, such as mixing the rice together with honey, raisins, banana

-- Repeat this immediately after your session
+- Repeat this again immediately after your session, or at least just the protein

 How I cook rice

-This recipe will produce 3 cups of cooked rice.
+This recipe will produce ~3 cups of cooked rice.
 I personally use basmati (Tilda), but this should work for most rice varieties.

 - Place lid on the pan, and bring to the boil